viezel/NappDownloadManager/README.md

 **THIS IS WORK IN PROGRESS.
 HELP OUT IMPROVE IT**

+**The Mission: Create a common way for Ti apps to download multiple files in a background thread.
+The more work the module can do - the better.
+We do not want to spam the JS thread with too much info. e.g. if you use the event "progress" you keep spamming the JS thread - hence not really getting anything out of threading.**

 ## Description

-This is a download module for titanium that allows you to add urls and download the files in the background.
+This is a download module for Appcelerator Titanium that allows you to add urls and download the files in the background.

 ## Accessing the module